-RAPID Appliance has two unique and very important primary functions.
-1) Serves as a back-up indexed prosthetic in case the surgical prosthetic fails.
-Simply seat the RAPID, equilibrate, capture a bite and opposing and send to us for a new temporary, or final prosthetic.
-2) Serves as the simplest method of transitioning to the final.
-Simply add tray adhesive to the intaglio, seat, equilibrate, capture a reline impression and send to us with bite opposing and photographs.
-The CHROME team can go to final or return what we call the Printed Try-In, a screw-down final prototype for clinical verification.
+- Serves as a back-up indexed prosthetic in case the surgical prosthetic fails.
+Simply seat the RAPID, equilibrate, capture a bite and opposing, and send to us for a new temporary or printed try-in.
+We can go to final, or return what we call the Printed Try-In, a screw-down final prototype for clinical verification.

 Seat using indicator and adjust until all the windows on the Pin Guide are in contact with the teeth.
 Caution, due to tooth undercut, not all of the window needs to be seated, just the occlusal/incisal.
 View how the Pin Guide seats on the model.
 This should be repeated intraorally.

-If so, they may need to be manipulated into the Pin Guide similar to how they were impressed.
+If the teeth are mobile, they may need to be manipulated into the Pin Guide similar to how they were impressed.